-The three drafted Fredrik Schøyen Sjölin, a Norwegian cellist, and their career was off and running, despite the violinists’ full-time gig in the Copenhagen Philharmonic (where Rune was concertmaster!).
+The three drafted Fredrik Schøyen Sjölin, a Norwegian cellist, and their career was off and running, despite both violinists’ full-time gig in the Copenhagen Philharmonic (Rune was concertmaster!).
 They played the whole classical string quartet repertoire, Haydn and Beethoven and Shostakovitch, as well as the Danish composer Carl Nielsen (d.
 1931).
 In 2013, the violinists left CPH:Phil to concentrate on The Danish String Quartet, which was busy touring worldwide and winning awards and whatnot.

-But they’re not just ‘a covers band’, as Rune calls them.
-Almost from the beginning, DSQ would play as an encore traditional Scandinavian folk music they had arranged for the string quartet.
+But they’re “not just a covers band,” as Rune puts it.
+Almost from the beginning, DSQ would play an encore of traditional Scandinavian folk music they had arranged for the string quartet.
 They could do it sitting or standing on a formal concert stage.

 But watch what happens when they let their proverbial hair down (of course, their very shaggy demeanor is part and parcel of their utter charm), lose the suits and don the Plastic Man t-shirts in this NPR Music Tiny Desk Concert.